Did you know: Cellulite affects between 80-90% of women and 10% of men.

 6. Coffee Scrub

-- When you want to use it; massage the scrub into the skin for a few minutes using firm pressure (not too hard though), and then wash it off using luke warm water.
+- Combine all the ingredients together in a bowl to create a paste.
+Massage scrub into the skin for a few minutes, using firm pressure (not too hard), and then wash off using lukewarm water.

-7. Consume More Gelatin
+7. Eat More Collagen

 Wells, Katie.
 (December 8, 2018).
 9 Natural Remedies for Cellulite.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/8608/natural-cellulite-remedies/